labunix/chatGPT/README.md

 # chatGPT

-Please obtain the API Key.
+#Please obtain the API Key.

 https://platform.openai.com/account/api-keys

-and please save the API key below.
+#and please save the API key below.

+vim ~/.openai-api-key

+#Make it read-only for logged-in users only

-~/.openai-api-key
+chmod 400 ~/.openai-api-key